Anderson Augusma

 Grenoble Computer Science Lab, France

-Outside of work, I enjoy going to the gym, hiking and playing music.
-I played trumpet in the Orchestre du Campus de Grenoble (OCG).
+Outside of research, I enjoy going to the gym, hiking, and playing music.
+I also played trumpet in the Orchestre du Campus de Grenoble (OCG).